 Alourdes received a Master’s Degree in Engineering Management from Sherbrooke University and a Bachelor Degree in Engineering Physics specialized in Communications Systems from Laval University.

-Rob Villeneuve is the Chief Executive Officer of Rebel.com, an Ottawa-based Registrar.
+Rob was formerly the Chief Executive Officer of Rebel.com, an Ottawa-based Registrar.
 Rob has been a member of the CIRA Board of Directors, including participating on numerous Board committees, since his election in 2013.
 He also actively participates in international domain policy development with ICANN.